Victoria garden guide and the Butchart Gardens

 Garden tours: Victoria Garden Tours (250) 380-2797.

-View Victoria attractions including wineries, local recreation including whale-watching and dining venues including afternoon tea.
+View Victoria attractions including wineries, and local recreation including whale-watching.